-If a child is not suffering or likely to suffer from harm, or in immediate danger, where possible speak to the DSL first to agree a course of action.
+If a child is not suffering or likely to suffer from harm, or in immediate danger, where possible speak to the DSL or deputies first to agree a course of action.

-If in exceptional circumstances the DSL is not available, this should not delay appropriate action being taken.
+If in exceptional circumstances the DSL or deputies are not available, this should not delay appropriate action being taken.
 Speak to a member of the senior leadership team and/or seek advice from local authority children's social care.
 Make a referral to local authority children's social care directly, if appropriate (see 'Referral' above).
-Inform the DSL or deputy as soon as practically possible after the referral.
+Inform the DSL or deputy as soon as practically possible after the referral and record on CPOMs.

-Where there is a concern, the DSL will consider the level of risk and decide which agency to make a referral to.
+Where there is a concern, the DSL/ deputies will consider the level of risk and decide which agency to make a referral to.
 This could include Channel, the government's programme for identifying and supporting individuals at risk of being drawn into terrorism, or the local authority children's social care team.